Generating frequency-bin qubits via spontaneous four-wave mixing in a photonic molecule

 Thus frequency-bin photonic qubit is conditionally prepared such that its state is totally controlled by the spectral amplitude of the pump field.
-This is possible provided that spectral width of the signal (heralded) mode is much smaller than that of the pump field components, which is turn should be smaller that the resonator linewidth.
-To illustrate these conditions we calculated the Schmidt number of the frequency bins as a function of the spectral width of the pump field $\Delta\omega_p$ and resonator linewidth for the pump field, which for small losses is reduced to $\kappa_p$ (Fig.~\ref{fig:Shcmidtmap}).
+This is possible provided that spectral width of the signal (heralded) mode is much smaller than that of the pump field components, which in turn should be smaller that the resonator linewidth.
+To illustrate these conditions we calculated the Schmidt number of the qubit frequency bins as a function of the spectral width of the pump field $\Delta\omega_p$ and resonator linewidth for the pump field, which for small losses is reduced to $\kappa_p$ (Fig.~\ref{fig:Shcmidtmap}).

-It can be seen that for each value of the Schmidt number we can choose the optimal combination of $\kappa_p$ and $\Delta\omega_p$ so that both of them be close to their minimal values.
-As an example, Fig.~\ref{fig:Spectra} shows transfer functions and spectral amplitude of the pump field for the point $\kappa_p/\kappa_\mu=30$ and $\Delta\omega_p/g_\mu=0.6$, corresponding to the Schmidt number $K=1.001$.
+It can be seen that for each value of the Schmidt number the contour line is almost independent on the spectral width of the pump field if the latter exceeds some minimum value.
+The same is true for the dependence of the Schmidt number on the resonator linewidth for the pump field.
+Therefore, we can choose the optimal combination of $\kappa_p$ and $\Delta\omega_p$ so that both of them be close to their minimal values.
+Minimizing the ratio $\Delta\omega_p/g_p$ allows one to reduce crosstalk between two frequency bins of the pump field, while smaller values of $\kappa_p/\kappa_\nu$ require a smaller difference between the coupling constants, which may be useful for avoiding additional losses in the case of small gap widths \cite{Tseng:13}.
+As an example, Fig.~\ref{fig:Spectra} shows transfer functions and spectral amplitude of the pump field for the point $\kappa_p/\kappa_\mu=30$ and $\Delta\omega_p/g_\mu=0.6$ (marked by the cross in Fig.~3), corresponding to the Schmidt number $K$ of about 1.001.